chiwu-usyd/multiscale-remodeling/README.md

 In order to analyse the virtual X-ray data and clincal X-ray data, You can run the open source code in ipython notebook which can be downloaded in this repository.

+The custom matlab code for multiscale bone remodeling can be found in the folder "multiscale bone remodeling".
+Unfortunately, the trained neural networks are too big to be hosted here.
+So we have put them here